suemcmahon/HTML-CSS-course/introduction-to-html-and-css/content.md

 ```

-Refresh index.html in your web browser, the paragraph elements on your webpage will also be a different colour now!
+Refresh index.html in your web browser.
+The paragraph elements on your webpage will also be a different colour now.

 You have created your first styled webpage!